VIO v4 Admin Portal - User Guide

 Screenshots (main tabs — English UI)

-Platform Fees — maintenance fee, token-based fees, redemption/consumption fees, cross-tenant marketing fees (content depends on your billing model).
+Platform Fees — subscription fee, token-based fees, redeem/use fees, cross-tenant marketing fees (content depends on your billing model).

 Receivable Details — amounts receivable when other tenants’ users use your vouchers (export CSV when rows exist).